satellite-image-deep-learning/techniques/README.md

 * [Wild Fire Detection](https://github.com/yueureka/WildFireDetection) using U-Net trained on Databricks & Keras, semantic segmentation
 * [A Practical Method for High-Resolution Burned Area Monitoring Using Sentinel-2 and VIIRS](https://www.mdpi.com/2072-4292/13/9/1608) with [code](https://github.com/mnpinto/FireHR).
 Dataset created on Google Earth Engine, downloaded to local machine for model training using fastai.
 The BA-Net model used is much smaller than U-Net, resulting in lower memory requirements and a faster computation

+### Semantic segmentation - glaciers
+* [HED-UNet](https://github.com/khdlr/HED-UNet) -> a model for simultaneous semantic segmentation and edge detection, examples provided are glacier fronts and building footprints using the Inria Aerial Image Labeling dataset
+* [glacier_mapping](https://github.com/krisrs1128/glacier_mapping) -> Mapping glaciers in the Hindu Kush Himalaya, Landsat 7 images, Shapefile labels of the glaciers, Unet with dropout

 ### Instance segmentation
 In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
 For detection of very small objects this may a good approach, but it can struggle seperating individual areas that are closely spaced.
 * [Instance segmentation of center pivot irrigation system in Brazil](https://github.com/saraivaufc/instance-segmentation-maskrcnn) using free Landsat images, mask R-CNN & Keras